 National governments established the legality of e-contracts before the internet was anywhere near as ubiquitous and indispensable to business as it is now.
 Putting the legal framework in place gave entrepreneurs and established businesses alike the confidence to gradually move away from paper contracts in favor of e-contracts, reducing a paper-handling bottleneck and speeding the pace of business.

 Contracts are fundamental to business.
 They are the means by which all the parties to a deal show they understand their commitments.
-E-contracts are just as valid as paper contracts if you need to take them to court, but they’re far easier and less expensive to produce than contracts on paper.
+E-contracts are just as valid as paper contracts if you need to enforce them in court, but they’re far easier and less expensive to produce than contracts on paper.